 How to store

-If you're not able to use up all the homemade adzuki red bean paste, you can store the paste the fridge for up to 1 week.
+Store the red bean paste in an airtight container in the fridge for up to 1 week.

-For a longer storage time, keep it in an airtight, freezer-friendly container and place in the freezer for up to 3 months.
+For a longer storage time, keep the paste in an airtight, freezer-safe container and place in the freezer for up to 3 months.